QUIET & SEASONABLE WINTER WEATHER TODAY

 TUESDAY: SE/S 5-15+ MPH

 M.L.K.
 JR. DAY: Plenty of clouds.
-A few flurries.
+Some patchy sun WEST?
 Seasonably cold.
 HIGH: 26

 TONIGHT: Continued cloudy.
 Cold and quiet.
 LOW: 17